Adelaide Hall: Legacy

 Hall is mentioned in the novel Strange Brother (set in New York in the late 1920s, early 1930s) written by Blair Niles and first published in 1931.
 Published in 1998, Marsha Hunt's novel Like Venus Fading was inspired by the lives of Hall (known as the lightly-tanned Venus), Josephine Baker and Dorothy Dandridge.
 The mesmerising effect Hall had on her audience at the Cotton Club is captured in the fictionalised 2017 novel A Time in Ybor City by Ron Kase.
 Kase's account captures Hall's 11:00 o'clock evening performance in the Cotton Club Parade revue, at which George Gershwin is in the audience.
 The account is a fictionalised account based on part fact.

 "When Harry Met Addie" was composed by Gavin Bryars in 1999 (published by Schott Music Ltd., London).
 Bryars wrote it as a tribute to Hall and saxophonist Harry Carney.
-The piece was first performed at the Duke Ellington Memorial Concert at the Queen Elizabeth Hall, London on 1 May 1999, and was commissioned by the baritone saxophonist/bass clarinettist John Surman.
+The piece was first performed at the Duke Ellington Memorial Concert at the Queen Elizabeth Hall, London, on 1 May 1999, and was commissioned by the baritone saxophonist/bass clarinettist John Surman.
 The soprano was Cristina Zavalloni and the London Sinfonietta Big Band was conducted by Diego Masson.

-Hall was loosely portrayed as the nightclub chanteuse in Francis Ford Coppola's 1984 film The Cotton Club.
+Hall was loosely portrayed as the nightclub chanteuse (Lila Rose Oliver) in Francis Ford Coppola's 1984 film The Cotton Club.

 It was Hall's husband, Bert Hicks, who suggested to Eric Bartholomew's mother that he should change his stage name to Morecambe, after the place of her son's birth, thereby christening the British comic duo Morecambe and Wise.